The Best Health Resolutions For Every Month Of The Year

 August health resolutions: Make your doctor appointments

 “Many people take some time off in August so your boss probably won’t mind if you’re out of the office for a few hours,” suggests Tania Dempsey, MD.
 Summer is a good time to schedule your physical and health maintenance screening exams including colonoscopies, pap smears, and mammograms.
+(Before you go, make sure you know the things you should never lie to your doctor about.)

 September health resolutions: Reimagine grains